turbot/flowpipe-docs/docs/learn.md

 - Collect logs from various sources and store them efficiently in parquet files
 - Query your data using familiar SQL syntax through DuckDB
-- Share collected data with your team using remote object storage
 - Create filtered views of your data using schemas
 - Join log data with other data sources for enriched analysis